jrshort89/jrshort89/README.md

 🔭  I am currently working on a code wars clone/learning platform!

 👯  I’m looking to collaborate on pretty much anything educational in the coding realm.
+Maybe I should make a podcast as well...

 ⚡  Fun fact: I am an avid Starcraft 2 fan.